hassanikyz/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be when lanes are curved and not straight, code treats all lanes are straight line

-Another shortcoming could be ...

 ### 3. Suggest possible improvements to your pipeline